tox-dev/tox-uv/README.md

-uv tool install tox --with tox-uv # use uv to install tox --version # validate you are using the installed tox tox r -e py312 # will use uv
+uv tool install tox --with tox-uv # use uv to install tox --version # validate you are using the installed tox tox r -e py312 # will use uv tox --runner virtualenv r -e py312 # will use virtualenv+pip
 ```

 ## tox environment types provided